From Paddington and Winnie-the-Pooh to Rupert and Baloo we all remember our childhood days of cuddling a big fluffy bear.

 Shorkies are the perfect companion dog, loving nothing more to curl up on your lap in front of the TV.
 They are fiercely protective of their owners (a trait that should not be taken lightly as this can become an aggressive tendency when left unsocialized).

-Good socialisation when young is vital in accounting for this behaviour.
+Good socialization when young is vital in accounting for this behavior.

-This loyalty also means they suffer from separation anxiety and on occasion destructive behaviour.
+This loyalty also means they suffer from separation anxiety and on occasion destructive behavior.
 Consequently, we recommend avoiding leaving this pup for long periods of time.

-The adorable Maltese Shih Zu Mix is a perfect cuddling companion.
+The adorable Maltese Shih tzu Mix is a perfect cuddling companion.
 They are also highly adaptable, fitting in well in the peaceful countryside or bustling city.

 Loyal and loving, they make the perfect family puppy.
 They usually come in one of three colors: white, black or brown.
 Each Malshi is different with a unique set of markings and combination of colors.

 Like their Shorkie sibling, they do not shed much making them a good match for any family that has an allergy sufferer.
 However, unlike the Shorkie, these dogs can be more patient with children, and might be more suitable for families with kids.

 Due to their love and devotion to their families, they can grow bored and destructive if left home alone or unattended for extended periods.

 10. Corgi Husky Mix